Charity Shops in Ireland:

-- Charity Shops in Ireland – choose your local area and the type of shop you’re looking for in the search boxes.
+- Click on this link for a list of charity shops around Ireland – then choose your local area and the type of shop you’re looking for in the search boxes.

 - For charity Clothes Shops – choose ‘Clothing’ on the search box here.